-- 1. Discuss the Internet including its origins and most common uses.
-What activities have you participated in?
-Which one do you think is the most popular?
-Some of the uses of the Internet are communicating, shopping, searching, entertainment, and education.
+1. Discuss the Internet including its origins, the three generations of the Web, and most common uses.

+- The Internet was launched in 1969 when the United States funded a project that developed a national computer network called Advanced Research Project Agency Network (ARPANET).
+The Internet is a large network that connects together smaller networks all over the globe.
+The Web was introduced in 1991 at the Center for European Nuclear Research (CERN) in Switzerland.
+Prior to the Web, the Internet was all text-no graphics, animations, sound, or video.
+The Web made it possible to include these elements.
+It provided a multimedia interface to resources available on the Internet. - The first generation of the Web, known as Web 1.0, focused on linking existing information.
+In 2001, the second generation, Web 2.0, evolved to support more dynamic content creation and social interaction.
+Facebook is one of the best known Web 2.0 applications.
+Some suggest that we have entered into the next generation, Web 3.0.
+It focuses on computer-generated information requiring less human interaction to locate and to integrate information. - Some of the uses of the Internet are communicating, shopping, searching, education or elearning, and entertainment.
 Some activities of communicating are e-mailing, instant messaging, and discussion groups.
 Some activities of entertainment are music, movies, and computer games.
 Other activities to participate in are shopping, doing research online, and using online periodicals.
 The most popular is communicating. - 2.
 Discuss how to access the Internet.
 What are providers?
-Define browsers and discuss URLs, HTML, JavaScript, Applets, and mobile browsers.
+Define browsers and discuss URLs, HTML, CSS, JavaScript, AJAX, Applets, and mobile browsers.

 The most common way to access the Internet is through an Internet service provider (ISP).
-Once connected a user can use a browser program to search the Web, communicate with others through e-mail or social networking sites and perform numerous other activities such as file sharing.